HFrajacomo/Draconic-Revolution/README.md

 ### Where it came from?

 During my University time, back in 2016, after meeting a group of people who share the hobby of tabletop RPG, I decided to make my very own homebrew system.
-Being tired of the usual Dungeons & Dragons nature of "pick what your character will be for the rest of it's life", I decided to, intead, give the player plenty of options to choose from, and not bind them to their initial option.
+Being tired of the usual Dungeons & Dragons nature of "pick what your character will be for the rest of their life", I decided to, instead, give the player plenty of options to choose from, and not bind them to their initial option.
 A game where you can mix different skills to be something completely different and unique.
 The concept of being a knight of sword and shield for the rest of your gameplay is completely optional in my system.

 The game world was created with 7 character races, classic to medieval fantasy literature.
 The overall storyline consists of 1 main story quest, 21 skill-based faction quests, 3 special character quests and 9 Kingdom Politics Quest and a bit under a hundred characters.
 The story was named "Draconic Revolution", and the system created was given the same name a few months later.